 “as poor yet making many rich”

 Fact: the skills, experience, and education your pastor has would have then earning (conservatively) double in another field…all the while whilst making his people unbelievably spiritually rich in Jesus.
 That old phrase of how the last thing to be sanctified in a person is his pocketbook seems to be true for many.
 Sadly, Scripturally this is so wrong (Galatians 6.6, 1 Corinthians 9.13-14, for just two examples).
 No, your pastor shouldn’t be the richest person in the place, but, conversely, should be able to live as the community does.
-There’s a more focused look on this principle here:

 “having nothing yet possessing everything”